peteryates1/pyqt-cocotb-interactive/readme.md

 ```

 ## Credits
-Many thanks to the [GHDL VPI virtual board] project for the inspiration and the images (which I shamelessly borrowed given how artistically challenged I am).
+Many thanks to the [GHDL Interactive Simulation] and [GHDL VPI virtual board] project for the inspiration and the images (which I shamelessly borrowed given how artistically challenged I am - ditto).

 [GHDL]:                         https://ghdl.github.io/ghdl/about.html